 On Closing of the Recapitalization 1,250,000 Hansa share purchase warrants remained outstanding.
-See also Note 4(b).
-Each share purchase warrant entitles the holder to purchase a common share of the Company at a price of \$0.25 per share expiring August 31, 2023.
-The fair value of the warrants transferred, was estimated at \$100,000 using the Black-Scholes Option Pricing Model using the following assumptions: risk-free interest rate of 4.29%; estimated volatility of 80%; expected life of 1 year; expected dividend yield of 0%; and an estimated forfeiture rate of 0%.
+Each share purchase warrant entitled the holder to purchase a common share of the Company at a price of \$0.25 per share expiring August 31, 2023.
+The fair value of the warrants transferred was estimated at \$100,000 using the Black-Scholes Option Pricing Model using the following assumptions: risk-free interest rate of 4.29%; estimated volatility of 80%; expected life of 1 year; expected dividend yield of 0%; and an estimated forfeiture rate of 0%.